-On August 2, 2004, we entered into an agreement, or Option Agreement, with Stichting Preferente Aandelen QIAGEN ("SPAQ").
-Pursuant to the Option Agreement, SPAQ was granted an option to acquire such a number of Preference Shares as are equal to the total number of all outstanding Common Shares minus one in our share capital at the time of the relevant exercise of the right.
+On August 2, 2004, we entered into an agreement, or Option Agreement, with Stichting Preferente Aandelen QIAGEN, or SPAQ.
+Pursuant to the Option Agreement, SPAQ was granted an option to acquire such number of Preference Shares as are equal to the total number of all outstanding Common Shares minus one in our share capital at the time of the relevant exercise of the right.
 The right to acquire Preference Shares is granted subject to the conditions referred to in the previous paragraph.
 Due to the implementation of the EC Directive on Takeover Bids in Dutch legislation, the exercise of the option to acquire Preference Shares by SPAQ and the subsequent issuance of Preference Shares to SPAQ needs to be done with due observance and in consideration of the restrictions imposed by the Public Offer Rules.

 SPAQ was incorporated on August 2, 2004.
 Its principal office is located at Spoorstraat 50, 5911 KJ Venlo, The Netherlands.
-Its statutory objectives are to protect the interest of QIAGEN and its enterprise and the enterprises of companies which are linked to QIAGEN.
-SPAQ shall attempt to accomplish its objectives by way of acquiring Preference Shares in the share capital of QIAGEN and to exercise the voting rights in the interest of QIAGEN and its stakeholders.
+Its statutory objectives are to protect our interests and our enterprise and the enterprises of companies which are linked to us.
+SPAQ shall attempt to accomplish its objectives by way of acquiring Preference Shares in the share capital of QIAGEN and to exercise the voting rights in our interests and the interests of our stakeholders.

 The board of SPAQ shall consist of at least two directors.
-Upon incorporation of SPAQ two members have been appointed.
-Board members shall be appointed by the board of SPAQ.
+Upon incorporation of SPAQ two members were appointed to the board of SPAQ.
+Additional board members shall be appointed by the board of SPAQ.
 Board resolutions will be adopted by unanimity of the votes cast.
-SPAQ will be represented either by the board or by the chairman of the board.
+SPAQ will be represented either by its board or by the chairman of its board.